wolffha/CaseControlAF/README.md

 **SE**: a numeric vector with the SE(log(OR)) for each variant

-Returns a dataframe with three columns with names: pCase, pControl and pPop.
+Returns a dataframe with three columns with names: MAF_case, MAF_control and MAF_pop containing the estimated minor allele frequency in the cases, controls, and whole sample.
 The number of rows is equal to the number of variants

 **NOTE:** This method assumes we are estimating the minor allele frequency (MAF)